FAQ

 • Education is the most important tool we have in helping to create a Better World.
 When using social media or search engines, we are only provided with a (shock) headline and a short article - snippets of information.
 We cannot be fully educated on a topic this way.
 Looking through a small window gives us only one aspect of a story, and a limited understanding.

 • The majority of adults now turn to social media platforms as their main source of news.
 This can lead to misinterpretation, bias, polarisation, hate and ignorance - all dangerous weapons.
-The goal of these site is not to inform you, but rather to prolong user screentime behaviour.
+However, the goal of these sites is less about informing you as comprehensively and objectively as possible.
+All these platforms, except Wikipedia, are primarily aimed at extending users' screen time for advertising and collecting your private data for commercial interests!

-• In order to use these tools properly, you must already know what you are searching for.
-Better World Info provides you with multiple topics that you can chose from, after which you can explore many different avenues.
-This way you may find great organizations, initiatives, and ideas that you otherwise would not.
+• In order to use these tools like Google properly, you must already know what you are searching for.
+In addition, Google News usually only offers you mainstream media.
+Better World Info provides you with multiple topics that you can choose from, after which you can explore many different avenues.
+This way you may find important informations and great organizations, initiatives, and ideas that you otherwise would not.

-• The main difference between ourselves and Wikipedia is that they focus on text and citations, not on links and media.
+• Wikipedia is great in the area of “free knowledge”.
+The main difference between ourselves and Wikipedia is that they focus on text and citations, not on links and media.
 In recent years it has become more and more difficult to add and update information on their site - this is due to heavy internal censorship, especially concerning geopolitics and big corporations.
 Although Wikipedia tries to remain neutral, they do lean towards rich and powerful governments and companies.
 (You will find that there is a significant lack of critical information on powerful people and their interests.)
 Omitting information, or understating facts does not tell us the full story.

 • YouTube is full of brilliant videos which we can use to better inform ourselves.
 The problem arises with the sheer content available.
 As with search engines, we must know what information we are seeking, before we can search for it.
 Filter bubbles will then play a part in which videos you will be shown, and in which order.
 There is also a huge degree of difference in quality, and we must therefore separate the wheat from the chaff in order to find good videos and reliable sources.
 Since this is incredibly time consuming and problematic, we aim to provide a selection of handpicked quality videos and sources from YouTube to help you stay informed.